 Sir Isaac Newton contributed significantly to the field of science over his lifetime.
 He invented calculus and provided a clear understanding of optics.
 But his most significant work had to do with forces, and specifically with the development of a universal law of gravitation and his laws of motion.

 However, when it became clear a farming life was not for him, Newton attended Trinity College in Cambridge, England.
 "He did not know what he wanted to be or do, but it was not tend sheep or follow the plough and the dung cart," wrote Gleick.
 While there, he took an interest in mathematics, optics, physics, and astronomy.

 In 1689, Newton was elected as a member of parliament for the university.
 In 1703, he was elected as president of the Royal Society, a fellowship of scientists that still exists today.
 He was knighted by Queen Anne in 1705.
 He never married.

 Newton's most famous work came with the publication of his "Philosophiae Naturalis Principia Mathematica" ("Mathematical Principles of Natural Philosophy"), generally called Principia.
 In it, he determined the three laws of motion for the universe.

 Newton's first law describes how objects move at the same velocity unless an outside force acts upon them.
 (A force is something that causes or changes motion.)
-Thus, an object sitting on a table remains on the table until a force – the push of a hand, or gravity – acts upon it.
+Thus, an object sitting on a table remains on the table until a force — the push of a hand, or gravity — acts upon it.
 Similarly, an object travels at the same speed unless it interacts with another force, such as friction.